ZhouJian26/ZhouJian26/README.md

   > I learned how to create a simple website with NextJS and deploy it in the cloud (Vercel)

 ### What's next 🔥
 - `Guardiano` is the current greatest challenge, the ambition is to create an algorithm capable of managing the ACL as they should be.
 Something that can go beyond the current state of the art.
+It should be **stateless**, meaning that you can change an ACL without knowing the current state,  be possible to do **cross-ACL** computations, has **negative rules**, support **time-based rules**

 <hr>